-It is VERY important to understand what DNA and Gene is.
+It is vital to understand what DNA and Gene are.
 DNA simply means Deoxyribonucleic Acid.
-It is a hereditary molecule that is found in almost all living things (cells).
+It is a hereditary molecule found in almost all living things (cells).
 DNA carries a code (information) that genes use to make living things grow.
 It is found in all cells in structures called chromosomes.

-Genes are instruction manuals in our body.
+Genes are instruction manuals in our bodies.
 They are molecules in our body that explain the information hidden in our DNA, and supervises our bodies to grow in line with that information.
-READ MORE HERE

 With that brief DNA and Gene explanation, let us see this scenario.

 A scientist wants to make blue apples: